zaMmer83/baby_squeel/README.md

 <img align="right" src="http://static.thefrisky.com/uploads/2010/07/01/pig_in_boots_070110_m.jpg" alt="biddy piggy">

-Have you ever used the [squeel](https://github.com/activerecord-hackery/squeel) gem?
+Have you ever used the [Squeel](https://github.com/activerecord-hackery/squeel) gem?
 It's a really nice way to build complex queries.
-However, squeel monkeypatches ActiveRecord internals, so it has a tendency to break every time a new ActiveRecord version comes out.
+However, Squeel monkeypatches Active Record internals, because it was aimed at enhancing the existing API with the aim of inclusion into Rails.
+However, that inclusion never happened, and it left Squeel susceptible to breakage from arbitrary changes in Active Record, eventually burning out the maintainer.

 For me, that's a deal breaker.
-BabySqueel provides a query DSL for ActiveRecord without all of the evil. :heart:
+BabySqueel provides a Squeel-like query DSL for Active Record while hopefully avoiding the majority of the version upgrade difficulties via a minimum of monkeypatching. :heart:

 It's really just a layer of sugar on top of Arel.